Hashir15432/software-website-in-gsap/README.md

 > **"Transforming Ideas into Digital Masterpieces."**

-QuantumStack is a high-end, creative agency website.
-Built with a focus on **bold typography**, **cinematic animations**,  **seamless user experience**, and **GSAP Animations**  it showcases the perfect blend of technical precision and creative flair. and a professional "Soft Sage & Obsidian" color palette to create an immersive browsing experience.
+This Website is a high-end, creative agency website.
+Built with a focus on **bold typography**, **cinematic animations**,  **seamless user experience**, and **GSAP Animations**,  it showcases the perfect blend of technical precision and creative flair. and a professional "Soft Sage & Obsidian" color palette to create an immersive browsing experience.

 ---